grafana/pyroscope/docs/sources/configure-client/grafana-alloy/java/_index.md

 weight: 20
 ---

-# Set up Java profilng using Grafana Alloy
+# Set up Java profiling using Grafana Alloy

 Grafana Alloy supports Java profiling.
 The collector configuration file is composed of components that are used to collect,